 Mining valuations are easily influenced by geologic interpretations (for example, assuming that a zone of minerals exists, can be excavated, or is even profitable to mine and process).
 Therefore, industry standards such as the SME Guide, SEC regulations, and many US states require the estimator to be registered and accountable to an ethical board, for example, to the state engineering or geologic licensing board.

 Once these factors are accounted for, royalty rates are often evaluated based on the productivity assessment of the engineer or geologist.

 In many instances, aggregate companies purchase mining land outright and control the property indefinitely while running their quarry or sand and gravel operations.
 Another typical arrangement is for the construction aggregate companies to lease the aggregate reserves.

 In a lease arrangement, the property is occupied, and absorption of the economic portions of the mineral estate occurs over time (See our Quarry Appraisal Primer).
 The property is typically different after mining - the mining project transforms it into something with an altered character, use, or set of liabilities.

 What are Common Limestone Royalty Rates or Gravel Royalty Rates?

 Overall, royalty rates are driven by unique property attributes and specific, localized market settings.
-Rock Associates performs mineral appraisals day after day utilizing our extensive, nationwide database of transactions and can authoritatively say there is no one-size-fits-all regarding limestone royalty rates or sand and gravel royalty rates.
-The lease rates applied to each property vary considerably, based on geologic, mining, and other market-based factors.
+Rock Associates performs mineral appraisals daily utilizing our extensive, nationwide database of transactions and can authoritatively say there is no one-size-fits-all regarding limestone royalty rates or sand and gravel royalty rates.
+The lease rates applied to each property vary considerably based on geologic, mining, and other market-based factors.

 The cost of leasing a mineral depends on specific circumstances.
 However, professionals can accurately evaluate its value by utilizing well-established geological, mining, and mineral appraisal methods.
 Here are a few examples of lease rates we’ve encountered from state to state.